-It was with great pride that Christian Tobias and his family attended the Ashford University commencement in May 2010.
-"The big reason I came to Clinton was to make my parents proud," says Tobias, 26, of San Diego, CA. "I was definitely looking forward to stepping foot on campus and seeing the real thing."
+It was with great pride that Christian Tobias and his family attended the May 2010 Ashford University commencement, where he graduated at the age of 26.
+"The big reason I came to Clinton was to make my parents proud," says Christian, of San Diego, CA. "I was definitely looking forward to stepping foot on campus and seeing the real thing."

 He knew his career could benefit from a graduate degree, but the graduate programs at his alma mater seemed out of reach.
 Then he found an alternative in Ashford University.
-He decided that Ashford would offer him the best opportunity to study online and earn his MBA while continuing to work full time.
+He decided that Ashford would offer him the best opportunity to study online and earn his Master of Business Administration while continuing to work full time.
 He also liked the fact that with Ashford, he could choose a specialization in Marketing to add focus to his MBA.

-Eleven courses later, Tobias was ready to graduate and receive his Master's hood at Ashford's campus in Clinton, Iowa.
+Eleven courses later, he was ready to graduate and receive his Master's hood at Ashford's campus in Clinton, Iowa.